 Evaluation: The density of the residential development area is established on the PD Master Plan.
-The density identified on the PD Master Plan is consistent with the proposed Low Density Residential, Moderate Density Residential, and Community Commercial Future Land Use Designations concurrently proposed with this amendment.
+The density identified on the PD Master Plan is consistent with the proposed Moderate Density Residential Future Land Use designation.

 (4) Dimensional Standards

 The dimensional standards of the underlying base zone district being replaced by the PD-R District shall be incorporated into the PD Master Plan and apply to each development area of the PD-R District unless they are modified in ways that are consistent with the general intent and goals for development of the PD-R District and the scale and character of development in the City.
 Dimensional standards shall include the following: